UpperArlingtonHighSchool/Stream8/README.md

   Connecting GUI w/ algorithm<br /><br />

 # How to use git command:<br />
-  git pull //sync with remote repository git status //check changes made to the files git diff //see detailed changes git add * //stage all the changes to commit git commit -m "your message here" //save all the changes and add notes to the changes git push //push your changes to the remote repository
+  git pull //sync with remote repository<br />
+  git status //check changes made to the files<br />
+  git diff //see detailed changes<br />
+  git add * //stage all the changes to commit<br />
+  git commit -m "your message here" //save all the changes and add notes to the changes<br />
+  git push //push your changes to the remote repository<br />